 Do I need to have my whole group arranged before I register?

 No, but you must indicate how much time you wish to reserve.
-Groups must be filled (all participants registered and paid) at least two months prior to the start date of any session in June or July and one month prior for any other month, or we will fill any openings for you.
+Groups must be filled (all participants registered and paid) at least two months prior to the start date or we will fill any remaining openings for you.

 Be attentive to Mike’s instructions on Day 1.
 Following them closely will make a big difference.

 After your child’s session, plan to swim as frequently as possible.
 Practice makes perfect and keeps confidence high.
 It is CRITICAL that your child swims 10-20 minutes daily for 2 weeks immediately after their session and with high frequency thereafter.

 Do not talk too much.
 Leading up to and during the lessons, too much discussion will only increase anxiety.
 Keep any comments short, matter-of-fact, and positive.
 Do not acknowledge negative comments or behavior.